 * to be collected from International Student Office

 **current passport or both current and old in case of any passport renewal

 DO YOU NEED TO RENEW YOUR STUDENT PASS?

 Yes!
 A Malaysian Student Pass lasts just one year and thus you must renew your student pass annually.
 Remember that renewing your visa/pass is your responsibility.
 There are penalties involved if you overstay so be sure to apply to extend your pass through the International Student Office at least 2 months before the expiration date.
 While The Malaysia Immigration Department issues and regulates the passes, the International Student Office at Curtin Malaysia will help you to renew your pass.
 The process is fairly easy and we have prepared a checklist to help you.

 VISA RENEWAL PROCESS

-- While you’re at the International Office, also collect a Payment Advice Slip from a Staff member.
+- While you’re at the International Student Office, also collect a Payment Advice Slip from a Staff member.
 This will indicate the fees you need to pay for your Pass/Visa renewal.
 Each country has a different rate.
 The average fee is about RM60.00.

-- The International Division Office will email or send you a message for notification to collect passport.
+- The International Student Office will email or send you a message for notification to collect passport.
 Renewal takes approximately 7 working days.
 We will notify you as soon as we receive your passport from Immigration.

 VISA/PASS FIRST TIME APPLICATION